 I guess I needed to take some of my own advice and just organize the drawers and worry about swapping out clothing later.

 So I got to work on organizing the kids’ clothes that were in their dresser drawers.
-I have a system for clothes that are too small (which I will be sharing later this month)!
+I have a system for clothes that are too small!
 Because of that, this was not a major organization overhaul.
 This was more of a refining my system organizing session.

 Empty Out Everything

 The first step in all my organizing projects is to empty out everything.
 I do this for a couple of reasons.
 First, it helps you visualize a clear space.
 Second, you can actually clean the space you will be working with.
 And third, because it is easier when things are not in a specific place if they are not working.

 So everything from the drawers were cleared out.
 Lying on the floor on the bedroom so I could clean out the drawers.